MMRahman28/devops_practice/README.md

 	`parse_config.sh` , `app.conf`

-## Today's Progress (28 December, 2025)
+## Today's Progress (29 December, 2025)

-- **Network and Its Configuration - part 2**
+- **Network and Its Configuration - part 3**

-    - `ip route show` shows routing table
-	- The kernel chooses the longest prefix from the routing table for routing
+    - Use netplan tool
+	- Router can accept data out of a frame, can repackage and can send to a host on a different physical network which is exactly what happens on the internet
+	- Network manager do not use standard to fit all different distributions
+	- Network manager uses plug-ins to interface with configuration tools

 	#### notes.md (learning log)
  ---